Cotton Rats Can Carry A Variety Of Diseases, Including Hantavirus

 Cotton rats are especially destructive when it comes to sugarcane and melon, as they tend to favor the natural sugars in both foods.
 In some cases, cotton rats will eat quail eggs, severely impacting the quail population in a given area.
 To make matters worse, cotton mice are often in competition with quail for a lot of the same food sources.

 The cotton rat makes its home across most of the southern United States, including all parts of Texas, as well as most parts of Mexico.
 Cotton rats are distinguished from other species by their small internal cheek pouches, much like those of the chipmunk, which they use for carrying seeds.
 Likewise, they have stiff, black-grey fur, which, in some places in the south-western United States, has led to the nickname “javelina rat.”

 In many instances, the cotton rat will move from farms and fields to gardens and lawns if the opportunity presents itself.
 While, in most cases, cotton rats are outdoor pests, it’s not unknown for them to enter homes and other structures if food is readily available.
 They’ve been known to infest outbuildings like barns, sheds, garages, and other similar structures.
-Other seldom used buildings like lake or hunting cabins are also prime targets for cotton rats.
+Other seldom-used buildings like lakes or hunting cabins are also prime targets for cotton rats.

-If cotton rats have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced cotton rat removal experts.
+If cotton rats or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced cotton rat removal experts.